LeonardDick/rtd-tutorial/docs/source/simulation_setup/cbuilder.rst

 The structures are built by using the following rules:

 * The set carbon-carbon distance is 1.42 Angstrom.
 * The interlayer distance between carbon layers is set to 3.35 Angstrom.
-The layers are shifted with respect to each other.
+The layers are shifted with respect to each other, resulting in an ABA stacking.
 * Carbon nanotubes (CNTs) are produced in the zig-zag conformation.
 * All structures are set up in such a way, that periodic boundary conditions are satisfied.